I wanted to show you a few hip pain exercises that will help you get immediate relief.

 The purpose of this exercise is to target the rotators of the hips, which are often tight, leading to hip pain.

-Give those five exercises a go.
-They are effective hip pain-relieving exercises that will take you only couple of minutes to do.
+Give those five easy exercises for hip pain relief a go.
+They are effective hip pain-relieving exercises that will take you only a couple of minutes to do.

 If you want to overcome or prevent back and lower body injuries, then click here to check out the Best Gluteus Medius Exercises program!